cancer

 Cannabinoids-endocannabinoids exert

-anti-inflammatory, anti-proliferative, anti-invasive, anti-metastatic and
+anti-proliferative, anti-invasive, anti-metastatic and pro-apoptotic effects in

-pro-apoptotic effects in different cancer types, both in vitro and in vivo in
+different cancer types, both in vitro and in vivo in animal models, after local

-animal models, after local or systemic administration.
+or systemic administration.

 Conclusion: A pilot clinical trial on patients